Germany overland travel guide

 Things to do in Germany

-Eat, drink, and be merry – German beer is excellent, and sometimes sold in glasses the size of your head.
-Germany’s white wines are also outstanding.
+Eat, drink, and be merry – German beer is excellent (German wine too), and sometimes sold in glasses the size of your head (not the wine though!)

 Berlin – great for clubbing, drinking, eating, museums, shopping, art, history, architecture, Berlin is a blast.